Winter has come with a bang this June.

 It was a quiet affair, and that’s ok with me.

-Discovered a new event, thanks to someone sharing into one of my trail running facebook groups.
+Discovered a new event, thanks to someone sharing on one of my trail-running Facebook groups.

 I’ve entered to do the Goldfields Run in Bendigo in November.